prathambhandari/Prathambhandari/README.md

 ### Hi there, I'm Pratham Bhandari 👋

-## I'm a Flutter Developer !!
+## I'm a Flutter and Web Developer !!
-- 🌱 I’m currently learning and working with Flutter
+- 🌱 I’m currently learning and working with Flutter and Websites
 - 👯 I’m looking to collaborate with other Developers
-- 🥅 2022 Goals: To be sucessful Developer and travel internationally
+- 🥅 2023 Goals: To be sucessful Developer and travel internationally
 - ⚡ Fun fact: I love to Sing and travel
+- 💬 Ask me about Flutter and Web

 ### Connect with me: